Developing in C on the AVR ATmega328P

 - Developing in C on the AVR ATmega328P: Frequently Found Errors (FFE) Similar to an FAQ, describes errors found while creating code, best place to check when you have an error you do not understand.

-- Developing in C for the ATmega328P: Example Code Example code for all of the functions, if you have a problem with a function, review the example!
+- Example Code Example code for all of the functions, if you have a problem with a function, review the example!

 Course Material